Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 The estimated cost was £260 million.

-Whilst in no way a success, Phoenix demonstrated the value of UAV’s and further established valuable expertise and experience.
+Whilst many argue Phoenix was a failure, I would counter that it demonstrated the value of UAV’s, enabled some significant battlefield success, and further established valuable expertise and experience.

 Watchkeeper Programme History